Hakalon/nodejs-pm2-example/README.md

 Please be noticed, I install all package locally in this project.

-So if you want to directly use pm2 and loadtest command, you should use *node_module/.bin/pm2* and *node_module/.bin/loadtest*
+So if you want to directly use pm2 and loadtest command, you should use

+**node_module/.bin/pm2 ...** and **node_module/.bin/loadtest ...**

-Or just install pm2 and loadtest *globally*.
+Or just install pm2 and loadtest globally.

 # Start project